Chocolate-coated marshmallow treats: Canada

-Whippets are produced in Cambridge, Ontario, Canada, by Dare Foods.
 Théophile Viau first manufactured these as "Empire" biscuits in Montreal, and introduced them at a hockey game in Westmount in 1901, but in 1927, in order to lower costs, he removed the vanilla and renamed the product "Whippets".
+Today, Whippets are produced in Cambridge, Ontario, Canada, by Dare Foods which bought the Viau bakery.
 They are currently available with both dark chocolate and milk chocolate coatings, and twelve varieties of flavors.

 "Viva Puffs" are similar to Whippets; they are produced by Dare Foods in two flavours.
 Viva is a trade name; these confections have been known in Canada for at least 50 years as "chocolate puffs".

 The cookies are similar to Mallomars of New York City.
 They also bear a striking resemblance to Tunnock's Tea Cakes as well as krembos.
 However, the Tunnock tea cake does not have the same kind of chocolate nor filling.

 An episode of the Canadian science program How It's Made showed the production process behind the cookie.
 However, many aspects of the production process (the amount of marshmallow filling, the ingredients, etc.) were not revealed.
 The show's narrator described these aspects as "classified information".